canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 Duration: 5:00

 With the host now correctly configured and ready to go, it's time to launch LXD.

+If this is the first time you've used LXD, see our [setting up tutorial][getstarted] for a few pointers.

+In particular, you will need to have a network and a storage pool defined.
+The `lxd init` command will step you through the process if you've not done this already.

 If this is the first time you've used LXD, you will need to have a network and a storage pool defined.
 The `lxd init` command will step you through the process if you've not done this already.